WKST (AM)

 WKST (1200 kHz) is a commercial AM radio station in New Castle, Pennsylvania, serving Lawrence County.
-It has a talk radio format and is owned by Seven Mountains Media of State College, Pennsylvania, which also owns 34 other radio stations in Pennsylvania including WUZZ (AM) in New Castle and WYLE (FM) in Grove City.
+It has a classic hits format and is owned by Seven Mountains Media of State College, Pennsylvania, through licensee Southern Belle Media Family, LLC, which also owns 34 other radio stations in Pennsylvania including WUZZ (AM) in New Castle and WYLE (FM) in Grove City.

 WKST is powered by day at 5,000 watts, using a non-directional antenna.
 But because AM 1200 is a clear channel frequency reserved for Class A WOAI San Antonio, WKST must reduce its power at night to 1,000 watts and use a directional antenna.
 The transmitter is off Gilmore Road near Interstate 376 in North Beaver Township.

-Programming

-The station currently has one local weekday talk show, the morning drive time program hosted by veteran broadcaster Ken Hlebovy.
-Local news coverage is provided by Wade Sutton.
-The rest of the weekday schedule is made up of nationally syndicated shows, including Glenn Beck, Dave Ramsey, Sean Hannity, Mark Levin, Jim Bohannon, "Coast to Coast AM with George Noory" and "America in the Morning with John Trout."